-Join Eddie Davila for an in-depth discussion in this video Forecasting: How much inventory do we need?, part of Operations Management Fundamentals.
+Join Eddie Davila for an in-depth discussion in this video Forecasting: How much inventory do we need?, part of Operations Management Foundations.

 - Operations is about good planning.…Operations is about…being prepared to meet demand.…To meet demand you need to have…the right people and the right materials.…To meet demand you need to have a good process.…But to meet demand,…you need to know demand.…Most companies don't know…how many customers they'll have tomorrow,…much less next week or next month.…But in our modern world of electronic devices,…social networking and digital transactions,…there's no shortage of data.…